 Happy holidays, my friends!

-And today I’m getting ahead of myself and bringing you yet another New Year’s Day favorite.
+Today though I’m getting a little ahead of myself and bringing you another New Year’s Day favorite.

 And I love those flavors so much that I just keep coming up with new ways to enjoy them!